Satellite Internet

 • Expensive compared to fiber or 5G in cities

-If you’re facing a Starlink installation error, here are the most common issues and how to fix them:
+If you’re facing a Satellite Internet installation error, here are the most common issues and how to fix them:

 Searching" or "No Signal Found